 - Simpler management of regulatory requirements than a CDL business

-- Ample business opportunities to transport goods from warehouses to last-me
+- Ample business opportunities to transport goods from warehouses through last mile

 - Lower business expenses due to less expensive vehicle repairs and better fuel economy